What Can You Do with a Degree in Biotechnology and Bioenterprise?

 Marketing managers are responsible for generating interest in new products or services.

-When a biotechnological product is ready to come to market or is on the market, marketing managers create the campaigns that ensure the product sells.
-Marketing managers lead marketing teams, plan campaigns, develop strategies, evaluate the efficacy of procedures, meet with potential and current clients, engage in market research, manage and negotiate marketing budgets, develop pricing strategies, and hire personnel involved in the promotion of the product.
+When a biotechnological product is ready to market or on the market, marketing managers create campaigns that ensure the product sells.
+Marketing managers lead marketing teams, plan campaigns, develop strategies, evaluate the efficacy of procedures, meet with potential and current clients, engage in market research, manage and negotiate marketing budgets, develop pricing strategies, and hire personnel involved in promoting the product.

 Marketing managers must be incredibly organized, think on micro and macro levels, have impeccable interpersonal skills, and possess the ability to communicate clearly in writing, orally, and across other creative mediums.
-Also, marketing managers must understand the language of biotechnology, business and understand the psychology of human motivation.
+Also, marketing managers must understand the language of biotechnology and business and understand the psychology of human motivation.

-The minimum threshold of education needed to become a marketing manager is a bachelor’s degree.
+A bachelor’s degree is the minimum education threshold needed to become a marketing manager.
 However, many marketing directors have an MBA, master’s in journalism, or master’s in marketing.
-Marketing managers typically have several years of experience in sales, buying, public relations, or advertising before coming into the management role.
+Marketing managers typically have several years of experience in sales, buying, public relations, or advertising before entering management.

 Become a Microbiologist